mlrepa/mlrepa-library/docs/project/3-git-remote.md

 You will clone a remote repository, update your local repository and push changes to the remote.

-Additionally, you will learn how to create a Merge Request to propose changes to the original repository.

 ## 🎯 Tasks and Goals
 - Clone an existing repository from GitLab.
 - Update the local repository with changes made on GitLab.
 - Push changes from the local repository to GitLab.
-- Create a Merge Request to propose changes to the original repository.

 ## ⚒️ Tutorial: Work with the remote repository (GitLab)